Punjabi Market

 The first South Asian immigrants in Vancouver settled in Kitsilano to work in sawmills along False Creek.
 A thriving residential area was centred around the Sikh Temple at 1866 West 2nd – the first in North America (See PTM Site #31).

-With much of the residential area zoned for industrial uses in the 1930s along with proposals for a freeway connector road cutting through the neighbourhood and the general decline of the sawmills on False Creek in the 1960s, much of the community moved to southeast Vancouver attracted by the growing industry along the Fraser River and the new Ross Street temple designed by the architecture firm of Erickson and Massey.
+With much of the residential area zoned for industrial uses in the 1930s along with proposals for a freeway connector road cutting through the neighbourhood and the general decline of the sawmills on False Creek in the 1960s, much of the community moved to southeast Vancouver attracted by the growing industry along the Fraser River and the new Ross Street temple (at Ross St. and Marine Drive) designed by the architecture firm of Erickson and Massey.

 Annual Vaisaikhi Day Parade